 The wizard footer is used to display the Cancel button, which exits the wizard.
 If the user has modified any fields, a data loss message also prompts the user.
 You can also use a Save as Draft function in the footer if the form is long and the user may have to save it before finishing it.

-The progress bar/anchor navigation highlights the completed steps and the current step.
+The progress bar/anchor navigation below the header highlights the completed steps and the current step.
 It also allows the user to navigate between steps by clicking on any of the circles.

 The progress bar exhibits a grouping behavior if there are multiple steps and the screen width is reduced.
 This behavior is the same on smartphone, tablet, and desktop screens.